labyrinthinesecurity/fastFibration/README.md

 Note that this visualization doesnt render colored edge types, but the actual base generated in *Bases/net.csv* does.

-### Azure NHIs
+### Azure FFP

-To create Azure NHI fibers, please ensure you have run [Azure Silhouette](https://github.com/labyrinthinesecurity/silhouette) with the --frs option in your environment first, then run:
+To create fibers for Azure Non Human Identities (NHIs), please ensure you have run [Azure Silhouette](https://github.com/labyrinthinesecurity/silhouette) first, using the --frs option in your environment, then simply run:
 ```
 fiber_azure.py
 ```

+This will dump all NHI fibers, showing how many identities are in which each fiber, and what are their principal IDs.

 ## Escherichia Coli metabolism